OpenDSA/OpenDSA/Doc/source/Extensions.rst

     with numbers and writes it into a file that is read by the ``numref`` role.
     When referencing equation (declared with ``math`` directive), 'equation-' need to be added in front of the label to work, eg to reference the equation with label 'sum2' you write ``:numref:`<equation-sum2>```

+    **WARNING: We now consider it a violation of best practice to reference a module from another module.**
+    This is because OpenDSA is a collection of materials that can be combined in various ways.
+    For this reason, use of ``numref`` has been phased out.

 .. _chap: